-Format and extent: The data is distributed in both an ESRI grid format and an ESRI binary raster format.
+Format and extent: The data are currently distributed in ESRI grid format.
 The dataset has 20,880 rows and 43,200 columns covering North 84 degrees to South 90 degrees and West 180 degrees to East 180 degrees.

 Land Cover: Accurate land cover data is an integral component of the population distribution models.
 The land cover data used by the model represents an assemblage of diverse spatial data sources of assorted resolutions.
 Data from the National Geospatial-Intelligence Agency (NGA), federal producers of land cover data such as USGS, NASA, and NOAA, and other federal agencies, selected international sources, and land cover produced through ORNL imagery analysis are all incorporated into the final land cover database.
 Much of the world’s land cover has been processed using 30 meter or higher resolution imagery.
 Very high resolution imagery (~1 meter) is processed at ORNL using novel image processing algorithms and high-performance computers to delineate and update developed areas.
 These modifications are incorporated into a global land cover database.
 Analysts assign relative weights to each land cover type based upon the region’s cultural settlement patterns and agricultural intensity practices, and employ these weights in calculating the probability coefficient for each cell.